World Wide Web Accessibility Policy

 If necessary, at the discretion of the university leadership or their designees, some or all non-compliant portions of Web pages and resources may be brought into compliance by designated staff or contractors and the expense of that work may be charged to the UW–Madison unit that is responsible for assuring the accessibility of that information on the Web.

-The associated Implementation Procedures, and the IT Policy Glossary are extensions of the policy.
+The associated Implementation Procedures are an extension of the policy.

 Please direct questions about this policy to firstname.lastname@example.org.